PatyMarklund/DIT639-Cyber-Physical-Sys/README.md

 To be updated...

 ## How are we working?
-For software development, we will actively work with feature branches.
+- For software development, we will actively work with feature branches.
 We have the protected main branch where no developer cannot push any work directly to.
 To develop a new feature, a developer shall create a new branch with a meaningful branch name.
 All development effort shall be made in the feature branch including potential unit tests.
-For larger features, work can take place in sub-branches to make code reviews more manageable and allow for several developers to work on the same feature in parallel.
-When the feature branch works properly with the current main branch, the developer can make a merge request and this request can be either accepted or rejected depending on the code review result by peer developers.
+- For larger features, work can take place in sub-branches to make code reviews more manageable and allow for several developers to work on the same feature in parallel.
+- When the feature branch works properly with the current main branch, the developer can make a merge request and this request can be either accepted or rejected depending on the code review result by peer developers.
+- When an unexpected behavior is found in the code in an existing branch, a bug issue shall be created and the issue shall be resolved in the sub-branch.

 ## Code review
 Pull requests shall be reviewed by at least one peer developer.
 The reviewer shall ensure that the submitted code is in accordance with the project's guidelines and works as described.
 If the request is approved, it can be merged by the reviewer directly, if it is not approved, the reason shall be made clear using comments.
 These comments shall be kind and written with a focus on the code, not on the author.